-- OThe fuel filter [A] is built into the pump and cannot be cleaned or checked. - ★ If the fuel filter is suspected of clogging or being damaged, replace it with the fuel pump as a set.
+- OThe pump screen [A] and fuel filter [B] are built into the pump and cannot be cleaned or checked. - ★If the pump screen or fuel filter is suspected of clogging or being damaged, replace it with the fuel pump as a set.